 After a couple fabulous days in Seattle, we had jumped the Puget Sound and were on Hwy 101.
 We would essentially follow it for over 1,000 miles to San Francisco with lots of planned and unplanned stops along the way.
 Always make unplanned stops.
 Spontaneity really ramps up the travel experience.

-I have backpacked with my kids more than a dozen times, and never once with another adult, or a man, or a gun, or cell service.
+I have backpacked with my kids dozens of times, and never once with another adult, or a man, or a gun, or cell service.
 Sure things go wrong.
 But no one is going to get eaten by a bear or fall off a cliff.
 Overcoming the inevitable mishaps is part of the journey.
 And the confidence gained by accomplishing, conquering, and persevering is lifelong.